lahiruz/JS-Interview/js1.md

 * Javascript has two main scopes. **Global** scope where window object exists and **Functional** scope within functions.
 In addition to that, let and const allows you to define **Block** level scoping.

-* Javascript hoisting is important concept where all variable and function declarations are moved to the scope that they have defined.
+* Javascript hoisting is important concept where all **variable and function declarations** are moved to the scope that they have defined.
+When hoisting happens alway Function declarations gets priority over the variables.
+If someone declare variable and function with same name that

 * Variables and constants declared with let and const are not hoisted.
+Also Function expressions are not hoisted.